Dear Hillel Community,

-We are pleased to present Hillel Day School of Metropolitan Detroit’s Path for Reopening.
+We are pleased to present Hillel Day School of Metropolitan Detroit’s Return to School 2021 - 2022 Plan.

 As you read through the many sections of this plan, I ask you to reflect deeply on the teachings of Rabbi Hillel, our school’s namesake, found in Pirkei Avot:

 אם אין אני לי, מי לי? וכשאני לעצמי, מה אני? ואם לא עכשיו, אימתי?

 “If I am not for myself, who will be for me?
 If I am only for myself, what am I?

 These three rhetorical questions are not intended to be read independently, one from one another; rather, they are inseparably linked together.
 Taken together, they teach us to always be mindful of the fact that not only are we responsible for protecting our individual health and safety, but we are equally responsible for protecting everyone within our community, now and for all time.
 This lesson was the guiding spirit last year and remains so this coming school year.